user-jinhong/CCRC/README.md

-# CCRC: A Change-Aware Captioning and Reasoning Chain for Image Change Captioning and Segmentation

 Official implementation of the paper:
 **"CCRC: A Change-Aware Captioning and Reasoning Chain for Image Change Captioning and Segmentation"**

-📄 [Paper Title]: CCRC
+📅 Accepted at **ECAI 2025**
-✍️ Authors: Jinhong Hua, Xiaoping Wang*, Shuyin Huang, Guojin Zhong, Kaitai Liu, Kai Lu*
+✍️ *Jinhong Hua, Xiaoping Wang*, Shuyin Huang, Guojin Zhong, Kaitai Liu, Kai Lu*
-📅 Conference: [ECAI 2025] (TBD)

-> 🚧 The source code and extended datasets will be released shortly.
-Please stay tuned.
+🚧 Code and datasets will be released soon.
+Stay tuned!